-BIM 182: Introduction to Microsoft Excel
+BIM 182 : Introduction to Microsoft Excel

 This course provides an introduction to Microsoft Excel 2021.
 It is not intended for Business Information Management Program students.
+Credits 1-3 Lab Hours 22-66 Prerequisites Completion of MATH 094/MAP 117 or a higher placement.
+Quarters Offered Fall, Winter, Spring, Summer

-BIM 183: Introduction to Microsoft Access
+BIM 183 : Introduction to Microsoft Access

 This course provides an introduction to Microsoft Access 2021.
 It is not intended for Business Information Management Program students.
 Credits 1-3 Lab Hours 22-66 Quarters Offered Fall, Winter, Spring

-BIM 184: Introduction to Microsoft PowerPoint
+BIM 184 : Introduction to Microsoft PowerPoint

 This course provides an introduction to Microsoft PowerPoint 2021.
-It is not intended for Business Information Management Program students
+It is not intended for Business Information Management Program students Credits 1-3

-Credits 1-3 Lab Hours 22-66 Quarters Offered Fall, Winter, Spring
+Lab Hours 22-66 Quarters Offered

-BIM 186: Microsoft Publisher
+BIM 186 : Microsoft Publisher